mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Working on the second stage of the game.

 **Thoughts**: My git files have failed to push into GitHub because the repo has changed inside the GitHub.
 Luckily, all I have to do is to pull the files from GitHub and then push it again.
 Lesson learned.

+### Day 20: June 30, 2019

+**Today's Progress**: Fixing if statement conditions in second stage of the game.

+**Thoughts**: Errors.. errors.. and more errors!
+My code is not working and made no significant progress.
+To be fair, I was slacking off by browsering interesting, but unrelated articles and forums.
+I did however formed a hypothesis on why my code didn't not worked and I will search for the answers.